 This is particularly handy if your bathroom doesn’t have a power socket or if you’re not keen on the idea of a battery-powered flosser.
 Because these flossers attach to a faucet, they don’t need a reservoir.
 You’ll never have to remember to fill your reservoir before flossing, or pause mid-floss to refill it.

 Oral Breeze is a veteran owned and operated company.
-They specialise in products that attach to faucets, rather than ones that require electricity.
+They specialize in products that attach to faucets, rather than ones that require electricity.

 Attaching to a tap seems like a great idea, but do these flossers really work as effectively as their more common competitors?
 We’ll find out in this review.